DigitalTransformation/Project-Santa-Cruz-Preview/update-your-devkit-today/how-to-ssh.md

     > [!TIP]
     > If your dev kit is connected to a Wi-Fi network but you do not know its IP address, go to Azure Percept Studio and open your device's video stream.
 The address bar in the video stream browser tab will show your device's IP address.

 1. A PuTTY terminal will open.
-When prompted, enter "root" as the SSH username and "p@ssw0rd" as teh password into the terminal.
+When prompted, enter "root" as the SSH username and "p@ssw0rd" as the password into the terminal.

 1. Congratulations!
 You have successfully connected to your dev kit over SSH.